UPDATED SEPTEMBER 2025

 De'Trick Johnson

-De'Trick Johnson, 36-years old, was killed by a pack of pit bulls belonging to John Chester Smith, the owner of C.J.'s Garage.
-Johnson had driven to the business to have his car serviced.
-When he exited his vehicle, seven pit bulls tore through the bottom of the garage's front gate and savagely attacked him.
-It is unknown how long Johnson was being mauled before the first 911 call came in, which lasted from 5 to 8 minutes, according to different media reports.
-He was pronounced dead on scene; the initial cause of death was listed as "massive trauma."
-Johnson's life partner, John Smith III, is the son of the dogs' owner.
-Smith said there were multiple victims of these dogs before Johnson's death.
+De'Trick Johnson, 36-years old, was killed by a pack of pit bulls outside of an auto body shop.
+Just before 10:00 am, Johnson drove to C.J.'s Garage at 300 Thomas Road to have his car repaired.
+When he exited his vehicle, seven pit bulls charged through the bottom of the garage's front gate and savagely attacked him.
+When Jefferson County sheriff's deputies arrived, they shot and killed three of the dogs and captured two.
+Johnson was pronounced dead at the scene.
+The initial cause of death was listed as "massive trauma."
+Johnson's life partner, John Smith III, is the son of John Chester Smith, who owns C.J.'s Garage and the pit bull pack.
+Smith said there were multiple victims of these dogs prior to Johnson's death.
 Family members had warned his father to "get rid of those dogs," Smith said.
-Eight months earlier, the pit bulls had escaped the property in the same way and attacked man who fled by climbing up a tree.
-On April 22, authorities charged John Chester Smith with felony manslaughter in connection to Johnson's death. [source citations]
+Authorities said there had been four previous serious biting incidents involving these dogs.
+One month later, the Jefferson County prosecutor's office charged John Chester Smith with felony manslaughter in connection to Johnson's death.
+Smith later pleaded no contest. [source citations]

 Date of death: March 21, 2015 Chained: No